-On March 31, 2023, the Company filed a new Notice of Intent on its own behalf and on behalf of PEM under Chapter 11 of NAFTA to invite the Government of Mexico to engage in discussions to resolve the dispute regarding the ongoing denial of access to PEM's VAT refunds ("NAFTA VAT Claim") within the stipulated 90-day consultation period.
-On June 29, 2023, the Company submitted its Request for Arbitration for the NAFTA VAT Claim to ICSID in order to preserve its legacy claim within NAFTA's applicable limitation period.
-The Request for Arbitration was registered by ICSID on July 21, 2023, and the Tribunal was to be constituted by October 19, 2023.
-The Company named its nominee to the Tribunal by this date, but Mexico has yet to appoint its nominee.
-In the event Mexico fails to put forward its nominee, procedures exist under the rules for a Tribunal consisting of a Chair and two members to be constituted, at the request of the Company.
-The Tribunal for the NAFTA VAT Claim has not yet been formed, and the Company expects that it will be formed by the end of the second quarter of 2024.
+On March 31, 2023, the Company filed a new Notice of Intent on its own behalf and on behalf of PEM under the "legacy investment" claim provisions contained in Annex 14-C of the CUSMA and Chapter 11 of NAFTA to invite the Government of Mexico to engage in discussions to resolve the dispute regarding the ongoing denial of access to PEM's VAT refunds ("NAFTA VAT Claim").
+The Company submitted its Arbitration Request for the NAFTA VAT Claim to ICSID on June 29, 2023 in order to preserve its legacy claim within NAFTA's applicable limitation period, and the Arbitration Request was registered by ICSID on July 21, 2023.
+As a result of the Consolidation Request (described above), the NAFTA VAT Claim has been suspended.